DanielBaulig/neewer-controller/README.md

 rebuilding.

 Reflash your device.
 You should now be able to add it to Home Assistant.
-To pair a Neewer 660RGB light to your ESP32, follow the instructions under "Pairing".
+To pair a Neewer RGB light to your ESP32, follow the instructions under "Pairing".

 ## Pairing
-To pair the controller to a Neewer RGB660 light, simply put the controller board close to the powered on light (or make sure there is no other unpaired light close by) and hit the "Pair with closest device" button.
+To pair the controller to a Neewer RGB light, simply put the controller board close to the powered on light (or make sure there is no other unpaired light close by) and hit the "Pair with closest device" button.
 You can find this button both in Home Assistant or on the controller web